will-short/Barista/README.md

-# Indie-Go By William Short
+# Barista By William Short

+## Barista is currently not live.
+I plan to move to vercel when I have some time

 ### [Vist Barista](https://barista-project.herokuapp.com/)